CS5008-Khoury/Project-Fib-Comparison/instructions/README.md

 Topics need to include:
 * Overview - Describe the algorithm, and common approaches to solving it.
 Address all three (iterative, recursive, and dynamic programming). **Include the BIG O analysis**.
 It can be a chart, but also describe how you got to it.
 Saying,  "I read about it", doesn't work.
+Instead, you need to look at the T(n) or other techniques to figure out Big O.
 * Empirical Data & Discussion - Does the empirical data (running the code and getting timings) match with your analysis?
 What are other factors affecting the run time?
 This is a good place to include charts/images.
 * Language Analysis - make sure to include why you picked the second language.
 What were some of the features you wanted